jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 (1) This section applies if the debtor—
   (a) has made a disposition of all, or substantially all, of the debtor's property to a trustee for the benefit of all or any of the debtor's creditors; or
   (b) has made a proposal under Part 5; or
-  (c) has applied for a summary instalment order under Part 5.
+  (c) has applied for a debt repayment order under Part 5.
 (2) The debtor or the trustee or any creditor may apply for an order under this section.
 (3) On the application, the court may make any of the following orders:
   (a) order that the disposition or proposal is not an act of bankruptcy: